Join the Flying Coffee Machine Team

 Hi everyone, I'm Arne from Sprend.
 Let's discuss how we recruit new talent for our software development team.

-From an engineer's perspective, whether freelancing, working with an outstaffing company, or seeking a permanent position, the ideal scenario involves having control over the process.
-Ideally, engineers would discover us themselves through a (specialized) search engine, and then thoroughly research our company, our technology, and our way of working.
+From the software engineer's perspective, whether freelancing, working with a developer agency, or seeking a permanent position, the ideal scenario involves having control over the process.
+Engineers would discover us through a search engine, then thoroughly research our future plans, our technology, and way of working.
 Still interested?
 Tell your agent or call me directly, Arne: +46707145299.
-When I say agent, I also include your boss or salesperson – they are working for you.
+When I say agent, I also include your boss or salesperson—they are working for you.

-Agents play a key role as bridge builders, connecting the engineer with the project.
+Agents and agencies play a key role as bridge builders, connecting the engineer with the project.
 However, a conflict can arise between quality and quantity.
-We believe that relying solely on CVs emphasizes quantity over quality, and the agent should have a genuine understanding of the developer and be able to effectively advocate for them without merely sending over a CV.
+We believe that relying solely on CVs emphasises quantity over quality, and that the agent should have a genuine understanding of the developer and be able to effectively advocate for them, rather than merely sending over a CV.
 The goal is for the agent to make us want to meet the developer so much that we're begging for a meeting!
-When that happens, the agent contacts the developer and “sells” the Sprend project to them.
+With that hurdle passed, the agent contacts the developer and “sells” the Sprend project to them.

 The role of the company where the developer is employed is vital, as it provides a productive working environment.
-Well, it is provided along with Sprend.
+Well, of course, it is provided along with Sprend.

 Let’s try working together

 Finally, once there's a potential match, we like to have a "Let's work together" task for the engineer.
 This involves a programming challenge based on real Sprend issues.
-However, the true goal is to assess how well we communicate, collaborate, and solve problems together – do we genuinely enjoy working together?
-This is more important than just raw technical skills.
+However, the true goal is to assess how well we communicate, collaborate, and solve problems together—do we genuinely enjoy working together?
+This is more important than raw technical skills alone.
 It's all about seeing if there's a good team fit.
 At Sprend, we're seeking developers who share our values and can truly thrive within our team.

 And then the magic happens